-- 26.1 If a participant considers that a dispute assessor or Review Panel has made an obvious error in a certificate, the participant may make an application to Lifetime Care to have the error corrected within 20 working days of the date of the certificate.
-An obvious error may also be identified and corrected by the relevant dispute assessor or Review Panel or by Lifetime Care. - 26.2 An obvious error in the certificate may only include an obvious clerical or typographical error in the certificate, or an error arising from an obvious omission or inconsistency. - 26.3 An application to have an obvious error corrected must be made in writing, including the details of the obvious error and the suggested correction. - 26.4 Within 10 working days of an obvious error being identified by any of the parties, Lifetime Care will notify the participant of the identification of the obvious error.
-The participant has 10 working days from receipt of that notification in which to advise if they agree with the suggested correction.

-26.5 The dispute assessor or Review Panel may issue a replacement certificate that corrects any obvious error within 20 working days of receipt of the application to correct the obvious error and that will replace the previous certificate.
+- 27.1 If a participant considers that a dispute assessor or Review Panel has made an obvious error in a certificate, the participant may make an application to Lifetime Care to have the error corrected within 30 working days of the date of the certificate.
+An obvious error may also be corrected as a result of the identification of an obvious error in the certificate by the relevant dispute assessor or Review Panel or by Lifetime Care. - 27.2 An obvious error in the certificate may only include an obvious clerical or typographical error in the certificate, or an error arising from an obvious omission or inconsistency. - 27.3 An application to have an obvious error corrected must be made in writing, including the details of the obvious error and the suggested correction. - 27.4 A dispute assessor or Review Panel which identifies an obvious error in the certificate must advise Lifetime Care within 30 working days of the date on the certificate. - 27.5 Within 10 working days of receipt of advice from the dispute assessor or Review Panel pursuant to clause 20.4, or identification of the error by Lifetime Care (as applicable), Lifetime Care will notify the participant of the advice or identification of the obvious error (as applicable).
+The participant has 20 working days from receipt of that notification in which to make a submission as to whether there is an obvious error which should be corrected. - 27.6 Lifetime Care will send the application to the dispute assessor or Review Panel, as relevant, within the later of 10 working days after: - a) receipt of the application; or - b) any submission from the participant. - 27.7 The dispute assessor or Review Panel, as relevant, must decide whether to issue a replacement certificate within 20 working days of receipt of the application to correct the obvious error, or receipt of the submission from the participant. - 27.8 The dispute assessor or Review Panel, as relevant, may issue a replacement certificate that corrects any obvious error and that will replace the previous certificate.
 Any replacement certificate must be issued to Lifetime Care and the participant.
+If a replacement certificate is issued, the replacement certificate is to be identified as a replacement certificate and will supersede the previous certificate.

-27 Legal costs
+28 Legal costs